AntczakEI/stellarliftapp/_posts/2026-05-26-can-drinking-too-much-water-make-you-sweat-more.md

 ## Sources and further reading

-The physiology and safety points in this guide were checked against research on thermoregulation, sweat rate, hyperhydration and exercise-associated hyponatremia.
+The physiology and safety points in this guide are informed by research on thermoregulation, sweat rate, hyperhydration and exercise-associated hyponatremia.

 * Périard JD, Eijsvogels TMH, Daanen HAM. **Exercise under heat stress: thermoregulation, hydration, performance implications, and mitigation strategies.** Physiological Reviews.
 2021;101(4):1873–1979.
 DOI: 10.1152/physrev.00038.2020.